Ready to Teach, Ready to Learn

 The Primary Movement programme is used within the early years of Rift House and for those children targeted when identified.
 Younger children first learn a series of songs with added movement, in order to prepare them for participation in the core Primary Movement programme, a sequence of specific movements which are based on replicating or mimicking the primary reflex system of the fetus.

-Aspiration and future choices should start from the very first day children arrive at our school and this is planned for within many areas of our curriculum, including through purposeful educational visits, often present in many of our day to day curriculum subjects, particularly our planned STEM topics and by making use school speakers/guests.
+Aspiration and future choices should start from the very first day children arrive at our school and this is planned for within many areas of our curriculum, including through purposeful educational visits, often present in many of our day to day curriculum subjects, particularly our planned STEM days and by making use school speakers/guests.
 A strategic plan is in place and a delegated staff member ensures these plans become realised.
 As does a wellbeing team ensure that all aspects of the whole school ensures the health and wellbeing of all staff and children in school.

 This is a good school which is improving rapidly because every member of staff ensures every child has the best possible opportunity to achieve well academically, personally, physically and creatively.
 Pupils thrive in a welcoming, positive, caring environment to become confident, young people who want to learn.
 Ofsted 2018